sasagawa888/nprolog/document/COMPILER.md

 ```

+## C inline variable
+In compiled Prolog, variable names have 'var' prefixed to them at compile time.
+When retrieving a value, deref is called first, and then the value is converted to a C value using an API corresponding to its type.

 ## C inline API
 The publicly available APIs that can be used for embedding in this context are as follows.